 The Water System follows GASB Statement No. 72, Fair Value Measurement and Application, which addresses accounting and fair value reporting issues related to fair value measurements by clarifying the definition of fair value, establishing general principles for measuring fair value, providing additional fair value application guidance, and enhancing disclosures about fair value measurements.
 This statement established a three-level hierarchy of inputs to valuation techniques used to measure fair value.
 The Water System's investments consist of investments held in the Water Expense Stabilization Fund to stabilize water rates.
-Such investments include U.S. government and governmental agency securities.
 Investments are reported at fair value on a recurring basis, and changes in unrealized gains and losses are recorded in the statements of revenue, expenses, and changes in net position.
-The stated fair value of investments is generally based on published market prices or quotations from major investment dealers (see note 5).
+See note 5.